-Thankfully Gaping Gill is the shortest canyon in the Claustral system, so despite our lazy start time of 9am, which was blown out of the water when T1’s Nokia mistakenly set his clock back for daylight saving, making him an hour late, it was a great day.
-The late start was fitting given the trips organisation had been haphazard at best, with T1 and I lending out gear to Kat and Nicole, and forcing Seb to spend several hours frantically calling everyone he could find from Suboir on Saturday in an attempt to get his hands on a harness.
+Thankfully Gaping Gill is the shortest canyon in the Claustral system, so despite our lazy start time of 9am (which was blown out of the water when T1’s Nokia mistakenly set his clock back for daylight saving, making him an hour late) it was a great day.
+The late start was fitting given the trip’s organisation had been haphazard at best, with T1 and I lending out gear to Kat and Nicole, and forcing Seb to spend several hours frantically calling everyone he could find from SUBW on Saturday in an attempt to get his hands on a harness.

-After doing Ranon the other week Gaping Gill had been on my mind, and it seemed a perfect short trip for the promised warm weather.
+After visiting Ranon Canyon the other week, Gaping Gill had been on my mind.
+It seemed a perfect short trip for the promised warm weather.
 We were a little nervous given the three newbies (Kat did her first canyon, Claustral, last weekend, while Nicole and Seb had never even abseiled before), but with only two abseils and at about half the length of other nearby trips we figured we were pretty safe.

 It was already very warm as we started off down the road, soon getting to the turnoff and beginning to bash our way down the ridge.
 I had no sooner told the new guys about the wonders of lawyer vine — promising we probably wouldn’t see any — when we stumbled upon our first clump.
 Walking was slow going, between the loose basalt boulders, lush undergrowth, lack of track and regular encores by the lawyer vine, leading to more than one or two decent falls.